Carol Sauvion, Executive Director, Executive Producer, Director

 Judy comes to the Craft in America project with over a decade of experience in gallery administration and accounting, with a great understanding of craft, and with relationships with hundreds of craft artists.
 An accomplished jewelry artist herself, she brings a special precision to her work in production accounting.

-Beverly Feldman, Promotion & Production Coordinator
+Beverly Feldman, Communication Director, Production Coordinator

 Beverly Feldman has worked in the arts for over 20 years.
 She was Gallery Director at the Stephen Cohen Gallery in L.A., including for photographer and filmmaker Lauren Greenfield.
 As head of the in-house publicity effort for Craft in America, she has achieved the holy grail of both NY Times and LA Times listings with color photographs of artist Joyce J. Scott.
 Feldman coordinates all outreach, press and promotion efforts.